asteyven/SET08103-base/units/unit10/unit10a.md

 ## Behavioural Objects

-At the end of this lecture you will be able to:
+At the end of this unit you will be able to:

 - [ ] **Define** *ethics in the context of IT professionals*.
 - [ ] **Describe** the *core principles of engineering ethics*.